La Paz (Bolivia): Top 10 Things to Do

 The museum was more interesting that I’d anticipated.
 They also have a café where you can buy coca food, cocktails and original recipe Coca Cola.

-9 – Metropolitan Cathedral
+No 8 – Visit the Metropolitan Cathedral

-The 19th Century Metropolitan Cathedral is less ornate than San Francisco Basilica, but it does boast Jesus on a neon cross.
+The 19th Century Metropolitan Cathedral is less ornate than the San Francisco Basilica, but it does boast Jesus on a neon cross.

 Metropolitan Cathedral La Paz